8 Top Essential Wood Workshop Tools

 • Screwdrivers, and so on.

-They were held tight on a pegboard above the workstation.
-A separate pegboard is home to measuring, marking, and cutting instruments, just as pliers and wrenches.
+A pegboard above the workstation held them tight.
+A separate pegboard is home to measuring, marking, and cutting instruments.
+It also holds pliers and wrenches.

 DMCA.com Protection Status